prantik-ghosh/bowling_performance_predictor_in_test_cricket/README.md

 Out of the data I had from 2005 to 2017, the idea was to train and validate the models on 2000 to 2016 data, and then perform the final testing on 2017 data.
 However, because of the time series type nature of the data, a standard cross validation wouldn't make sense here.
 Hence, I decided to work on a rolling window of 6 years data to train a model and use it to predict the following year's performance.
 So, I started with the years 2005 to 2010 to train a model and validated with 2011 data.
 Next, I would use 2006-2011 to train the model and validate on 2012.
 Going forward like this, the last training set would be 2010-2015 data and the corresponding validation data would be 2016.
 After running the model for all these different training and validation sets, I would calculate average score to compare a model with another.
 The scores I used for this purpose were MSE (Mean Squared Error) and Explained Variance.

+## __Target (Grouping by Player)__:
+The idea here was that the model would forecast expected number of wickets for each player for each match in the upcoming season and then we would group that data by players to forecast the expected total number of wickets to be captured by a player in the entire season.
+Thus, for each bowler, the target would be the number of wickets taken in the entire season, not in each match.

+## __Setting the Baseline__:
+Last year’s performance is generally a very good indicator of a player’s current year’s performance.
+Average number of wickets taken per match is a straightforward measure of performance.
+Hence, before jumping into model fitting, I set the baseline for each player to be the average number of wickets taken per match in the previous year multiplied with the number of matches in the current year.

 ## __Model fitting and feature selection__:
-First of all, the idea here is that the model will forecast expected number of wickets for each player for each match in the upcoming season and then we will group that data by players to forecast the expected total number of wickets to be captured by a player in the entire season.

-Before jumping into model fitting, I set the baseline for each player to be the average number of wickets taken per match in the previous year multiplied with the number of matches in the current year.

-Initially, I tried Linear Regression and a Grid-Searched Random Forest.
+Initially, I tried Linear Regression and a Grid-Searched Random Forest (run_lr_and_rf_for_various_feature_sets.py).
 Unfortunately, not one model was consistently superior.
-Next, I tried a Grid-Searched Gradient Boosting model.
-After comapring all three models, still none of the models was consistently superior; however, Gradient Boosting came out on top more often than others.
+Next, I tried a Grid-Searched Gradient Boosting model (run_gb_for_various_feature_sets).
+After comparing all three models, still none of the models was consistently superior; however, Gradient Boosting came out on top more often than others.

 As far as features are concerned, I tried different sets of features and also compared feature importance information returned by the various models.
 After comparing the features for various models, it was evident that none of the features involving number of matches played in the last 5 years was significant.
 Also, the feature involving the bowler's relative performance against this particular opposition as well as the feature related to this opposition's relative performance against this particular type of bowling were not significant either.
 That leaves us with the smaller feature set involving the wickets per match captured by this bowler in each of the last 5 years, the home/away factor, and how the particular ground (venue) supports the bowing type (pace or spin).

 Till now, to choose the optimum model, I was solely using test scores.
-Next, I took the winning GB model and calculated training score.
+Next, I took the winning GB model and calculated training score (run_models_for_years.py).
 I found that across all the traning/validation sets, the model's traning score was always much higher than the test score - an average explained variance of 95% on the training data vs an average explained variance of 78% on the validation data.
 Normally, this would mean the model was overfitting.
 So, I tried to underfit the GB model by tuning its various hyperparameters.
 But none of those variants could better the performance of the chosen model.
 In each case both the training and test score went down.
 The conclusion to be drawn from here is that, because of the time series type nature of the problem, the training and the validation data are not identically distributed and so there will always be a significant gap between the two scores.

 ## __Final model run with 2017 test data__:
-Ran the optimized GB model for the final test data to predict bowlers' performance in the year 2017.
-Got an explained variance score of 0.814329160294 (i.e. approximately 81%) against the baseline score of 0.659824347845 (i.e. approximately 66%) and a MSE (Mean Squared Error) of 30.2186619464 against a baseline MSE of 59.9079206421
+Ran the optimized GB model for the final test data to predict bowlers' performance in the year 2017 (final_model_run_on_test_data.py).
+Got an explained variance score of 81% against the baseline score of 66% and a MSE (Mean Squared Error) of 30.2 against a baseline MSE of 59.9.

 ## __Future Considerations__: